vectorgrp/sil-kit/docs/usage/quickstart.rst

 The simulation task has to be defined, even though no simulation work is performed.

 To run this sample, you have to use the :ref:`sec:util-registry` and :ref:`sec:util-system-controller` processes.
-The registry is required by the :ref:`VAsio middleware<sec:mwcfg-vasio>` for connecting the participants.
+The registry is required for participants discovery.
 The :ref:`sec:util-system-controller` initializes the connected participants and starts the simulation until the return key is pressed.
 For convenience and to reduce code duplication, these utility programs are implemented in separate executables and distributed in binary forms.